 In parallel with Soleimani’s efforts to quell the nascent Iraqi protest movement, Iran-backed militias under his control undertook a concerted campaign of rocket attacks targeting U.S. military targets in the country.
 With Iran backed into a corner due to economic sanctions and facing mounting protests domestically, in Iraq, and Lebanon, it returned to a familiar playbook of external aggression to shift focus from its own shortcomings.
 According to a U.S. military official, forensic analysis of the rockets and launchers used during the spate of at least ten attacks indicated the involvement of Shia militias, most notably Asaib Ahl al-Haq and Kata’ib Hezbollah.
 The attacks placed the U.S. on a collision course with the Iran-backed militias and Soleimani himself.

-The situation reached a boil in late December 2019 and early January, 2020.
+The situation boiled in late December 2019 and early January 2020.
 On December 27, 2019, more than 30 missiles were fired at an Iraqi military base near Kirkuk, killing a U.S. contractor and wounding four U.S. troops as well as two members of the Iraqi security forces.
-The U.S. accused KH of being responsible for the attack, and retaliated by launching strikes against 5 KH targets in Iraq and Syria including weapons depots and command and control centers.
+The U.S. accused KH of being responsible for the attack and retaliated by launching strikes against 5 KH targets in Iraq and Syria, including weapons depots and command and control centers.
 The U.S. strikes reportedly killed at least 25 KH militants.

 On December 31, 2019, protesters, including members and supporters of KH, attempted to storm the U.S. Embassy in Baghdad.
 Demonstrators threw stones and torched a security post, prompting embassy guards to respond with stun grenades and tear gas.
 The militia supporters withdrew from the embassy after prominent commanders reportedly spoke to them.
 On January 1, 2020, following orders from Mohammed Mohyee, KH’s political spokesman, thousands of protestors dispersed from the American Embassy in Baghdad.